All Products

 If the code execution returns the message Using low_cpu_mem_usage=True or a device_map requires Accelerate: pip install accelerate, follow the prompt to run pip install accelerate to install the dependency library.

-After you train a model, you can deploy the model as an online service in EAS by performing the following steps:
+After training a model, deploy it as an online service in EAS:

-1. In the upper-right corner of the Task Details page, click Deploy.
-The system automatically configures the basic information and resource information.
+1. In the upper-right corner of the Task details page, click Deploy.
+The system automatically configures basic information and resource information.
 For Deployment Method, select VLLM Accelerated Deployment.
-You can modify the parameters as needed.
-After you configure the parameters, click Deploy.
+Modify parameters as needed and click Deploy.

 2. In the Billing Notification message, click OK.

-The following example shows how to call the API using the client:
+The following example shows how to call the API using a client:

 1. Obtain the endpoint and token of the model service.

-1. In the Basic Information section of the Service Details page, click View Call Information.image
+1. In the Service details section of the Basic Information page, click View Endpoint Information.image

-2. In the Call Information dialog box, view and save the endpoint and token of the model service to your on-premises machine.
+2. In the Invocation Information dialog box, view and save the endpoint and token of the model service to your on-premises machine.

-2. The following example shows how to call the service using the vLLM accelerated deployment method.
-You can run this code in the terminal to call the service.
+2. The following example shows how to call the service using vLLM accelerated deployment.
+Run this code in the terminal to call the service.

 from openai import OpenAI